HTTL Livestock – Austin, Nevada

 Bos Sires Genetic Partner

-Brennan Burkhart & Family
+Brennen Burkhart & Family

 If you are looking for cattle like this, contact Brennen directly and let him know you found him through the Bos Sires website.